 The Florida Department of Health in Santa Rosa County (DOH-Santa Rosa) works closely with Santa Rosa County Emergency Management to coordinate the response to natural disasters such as hurricanes, tornados, flooding, and large communicable disease outbreaks, etc. Joint community efforts are necessary to ensure the safety of food and water supplies during the disaster and recovery phase as well as availability of public information as it pertains to the community's health after a disaster.

 Hurricane hazards come in many forms: storm surge, high winds, tornadoes, and flooding.
 This means it is important for your family to have a plan that includes the "All Hazards Approach."
 To help you and your family prepare for a natural disaster like a hurricane, the UCLA Center for Public Health and Disasters recommends having a disaster kit that will sustain an individual for 7 days.
-If you visit their website, click the Resources tab on the left and scroll down to Disaster Preparedness Kits.
-The website has information about standard kits, kits for asthma sufferers and kits for diabetics.
+Visit their website and click on Resources to find information on how to prepare your family’s disaster kit, including ways to ensure you will have enough prescription medications for at least 7 days.

 Shelters are provided for public use when emergency evacuation becomes necessary and if you have no other place to go.
 The Santa Rosa County Emergency Management website has information concerning local shelters.